Here's how you can get started with Outstatic.

 To login to your Dashboard add

 /outstatic to the end of your site url:

 Before we start, you should know Outstatic saves content as markdown files to your GitHub repository.
 To understand how this works please read our introduction article.

-First install the Outstatic package:
+First install the Outstatic package and dependencies: